 that these are serious charges and failure to effectively defend against

 these charges could result in significant prison time.
 Please contact

-a Los Angeles criminal lawyer for a free consultation.
-We will discuss
+a Los Angeles criminal defense attorney for a free consultation.
+We will

-the facts surrounding your case and give you straight forward answers
+discuss the facts surrounding your case and give you straight forward

 If you have been involved in an extortion charge,